norpchen/ProcessGCode/README.md

 G-Code post processor

 Uses Python 3.3.1, but should work in 3.2 or later.
+Use -h for help on commands and options.

 Some of the functionality will work on any g-code, but there's more stuff it can do with KISSlicer's output because of the copious comments (thanks Jonathan!)